mayouni/stzlib/libraries/stzlib/doc/narrations/stz-programming-for-the-rest-of-us.md

 finally, what truly sets Softanza apart is its ability to turn traditionally peripheral roles into first-class citizens of the software development process, fostering inclusivity and collaboration.
 It bridges the gap between coders and other contributors, integrating them seamlessly into the programming project.

-## 4. A Collaborative, Multi-Disciplinary, Text-Only Multi-Coding Environment
+## 4. A Collaborative, Multi-Disciplinary Coding Environment

 Softanza’s computational thinking perspective empowers a wide range of stakeholders—business analysts, information designers, data analysts, UI and UX designers, educators, and researchers—to contribute meaningfully.
 Through its "What You Think Is What You Write" approach, Softanza enables each person to express themselves naturally within a shared coding environment.

 All they need to do is embrace Softanza’s Mental Model and natural coding paradigm and start creating working prototypes for their programs, leaving the final implementation details to the coders at a lower level.

-In practice:

-- Business analysts won’t stop at the barrier of word documents and graphic models; they will write specifications in executable code.

-- UX designers won’t provide Photoshop images but will write the UI structure and interaction model in declarative, executable code.
+In practice, Business Analysts, UX Designers, Educators, Researchers, and Linguists alike would benefit from this approach.
+Let's explore how:

+- **Business Analysts** will craft executable specifications and build the business-specific domain language (DSL) to define the software's core logic, ensuring alignment with business needs.

+- **UX Designers** will not just create wireframes; they will design the UI structure and interactions directly in declarative code, enabling them to test and iterate on prototypes seamlessly.

-- Linguists, educators, and researchers can embed real programs, written in near-natural language, inside their tutorials or research papers.
+- **Educators** and **Researchers** can embed real, executable programs written in near-natural language into their tutorials and research papers, offering hands-on learning experiences for their audiences.

+- **Linguists** can model language structures and processes directly in code, bridging the gap between linguistic theory and practical applications in software.

 ---